-I recently received this email below from the marketing machine at Air France, a subsidiary of the multi-billion dollar Air France – KLM Group (2017 group revenue was over US$30 billion):
+I recently received the email above from the marketing machine at Air France, a subsidiary of the multi-billion dollar Air France – KLM Group (2017 group revenue was over US$30 billion).

 Pay special attention to the subject line, “test image.”
 And, no, I’ve not cropped out anything: what you see above is the entire email I, and probably millions of other people, received from Air France.

 If it’s not immediately clear to you, let me tell you what’s going on here: the screenshot below is the actual email the Air France staff wanted to send out.

 Got it now?
 Someone from this multi-billion dollar giant in the airline industry hit the wrong button — sending a test email out to, possibly, millions of actual customers and email subscribers.
 Yikes!

 But, here is the thing, and the lesson for you and me: in spite of this blunder, the world did not come to an end for Air France.
 And I’ll wager that the majority of people who received this “test image” email recognized it as a mistake, laughed it off, and went back to their (hopefully) awesome lives.

 So, why am I writing about this then?

 In my years of teaching, coaching and generally perambulating through life, I’ve come across many smart young men and women who have interesting life stories and amazing skills that they would like to share with the world — and I have every reason to believe that their bank accounts would get extra digits if they did.

 Yet, these people perceive themselves as not being good enough, and, consequently, instead of being on the stage and changing lives, they have chosen to burn their candles under the table — denying the world of their brilliance and their bank accounts of those extra digits.